Ultrasonic Cleaner for Cleaning Printhead: How It Works?

 4. These bubbles produce intense scrubbing action, reaching even the smallest and most inaccessible areas of the printhead.

-5. The process when completed effectively dislodges dried ink and debris without causing physical damage to the delicate components of the printhead.
+5. The process, when completed effectively, dislodges dried ink and debris without causing physical damage to the delicate components of the printhead.

-After the washing, allow the printhead to dry thoroughly (use a clean, lint-free cloth or soft tissue paper for drying if required).
 Then reinstall it in the printer.
 Test the printhead by attempting to print.
 If it still doesn’t work, further cleaning may be needed, or the electronic components may have deteriorated due to wear and tear.

 What Kind of Cleaning Fluid is Best to Clean Print Heads?